andrevidela/Research-report/Thesis/index.md

 Additionally, this approach is extremely straightforward.
 So much that in the future, it wouldn’t seem extravagant to have the type-system automatically generate the code as part of a derived interface.

-Finally and most importantly, this program could not exist without using both dependent types to declare the necessary proofs to formally verified our Categorical structure, and linear types to implement `Permutation`.
+Finally and most importantly, this program could not exist without using both dependent types to declare the necessary proofs to formally verify our Categorical structure, and linear types to implement `Permutation`.
 It is a beautiful example where the two features meet and merge in a way that is both practical and elegant.

 ##  Levitation Improvements

 _The gentle art of levitation_\cite{levitation} shows that a dependently typed language has enough resources to describe all indexed data types with only a few constructors.
-The ability to define types as a language library rather than a language features allows a great deal of introspection which in turns allows a realm of possibilities.
+The ability to define types as a language library rather than as a language feature allows a great deal of introspection which in turn allows a realm of possibilities.
 Indeed, we can now define operations on those data types that will preserve the semantics of the type but make the representation more efficient.
 We can generate interface implementations for them automatically.
 And we can use them to construct new types out of existing ones\cite{category_of_containers}\cite{delta_for_data}\cite{indexed_containers}, including representations for primitive types such as `Int` or `String`, an approach that’s been proven effective with Typedefs\cite{typedefs}.

-_The practical guide to levitation_\cite{levitation} shows that those features are plagued by multiple shortcomings: the verbosity of the definitions not only make the data declaration hard to write and read, it makes the compiler spend a lot of time constructing and checking those terms, and it has trouble identifying what is a type parameter or what is an index.
+_The practical guide to levitation_\cite{levitation} shows that those features are plagued by multiple shortcomings: the verbosity of the definitions not only make the data declaration hard to write and read, it makes the compiler spend a lot of time constructing and checking those terms, and it has trouble identifying what is a type parameter and what is an index.

 Thankfully, the performance inefficiency from levitation can be alleviated by a smart use of erasure.
 In his thesis, Ahmad Salim relies on erasing terms with the `.` (dot) syntax, which does its best but cannot enforce erasure of terms.

-While the following has not been implemented, it shows Idris2 has a lot of promise in lifting previous performance limitations.
-This is because, in Idris2, we can perform and enforce erasure by annotating well-formedness proofs with `0` and use data types such as `Exists` instead of `DPair`.
+While this has not been implemented, it shows Idris2 has a lot of promise in lifting previous performance limitations.
+This is because, in Idris2, we can perform and enforce erasure by annotating proofs with `0` and use data types such as `Exists` instead of `DPair`.

 More challenges arise when we try to use levitation to represent Idris data definitions.
 Indeed, linear and erased variables in constructors cannot be represented.
 We cannot represent the following constructor.